Skip to main content

 • The standard Personal Allowance is £12,570.
 Tax is paid on the amount of taxable income remaining after the Personal Allowance has been deducted.
 Personal Allowance may be larger if Marriage Allowance or Blind Person’s Allowance is claimed.
 It’s smaller if income is over £100,000.

-• According to the U.K. Government’s Income Tax Rates Guide, in England, Wales, and Northern Ireland, the following are the tax rates in each tax band if a Personal Allowance is £12,570:
+According to the U.K. Government’s Income Tax Rates Guide, in England, Wales, and Northern Ireland, the following are the tax rates in each tax band if a Personal Allowance is £12,570:

 • The corporate income tax rate in the United Kingdom is 19%.

 • Social security contributions are payable on employees’ gross annual earnings.
 The contributions are shared between the employer and the employee.
-As of 2022, the United Kingdom’s current social security rate charged on income for employees is 27.8% in total: 14% paid by the employee and 13.8% paid by the employer.
+As of 2022, the U.K.’s current social security rate charged on income for employees is 27.8% in total: 14% paid by the employee and 13.8% paid by the employer.

-Health insurance in the U.K.
+Health insurance in the United Kingdom

-• All U.K. residents are eligible for free public health care through the National Health Service (NHS), including hospital, physician, and mental healthcare.
+All U.K. residents are eligible for free public healthcare through the National Health Service (NHS), including hospital, physician, and mental healthcare.
 Health coverage in the U.K. has been universal since the founding of the NHS in 1948.
 Under the 1946 Act, the Minister of Health was assigned to provide a full-scale, free healthcare service, which replaces insurance and out-of-pocket payments.
 Non-residents with a European Health Insurance Card receive free health coverage.
 For others, such as visitors, only treatment in an emergency department and for infectious diseases is covered.

-Pension in the U.K.
+Pension in the United Kingdom

 • Individuals can claim the basic State Pension in the U.K. if they’re: